 Semi Automated Paint Finishing System Installed at Formaplex

 With a reputation for excellence built on many years of engineering experience, and a dedication to dynamic working practices, Formaplex recognised the need for expansion.
-Having had previous positive experiences working with Junair on major OEM paint projects, the team at Formaplex naturally turned to Junair for the design and installation of their new semi-automated paint finishing facility.
+Having had previous positive experiences working with Junair, the team at Formaplex turned to Junair for the design and installation of their new semi-automated paint finishing facility.

 The new 120 000 sq. ft. factory is built on a 7.25 acre site on the South Coast and increases the production space by 80% in order to support the future growth of the business.